 Lead Social Worker

-All safeguarding incidents/concerns must be reported to the Head of Social Work (in The Children's Trust School concerns will be initially reported to the DCPO).
+All safeguarding incidents/concerns must be reported to the Lead Social Worker (in The Children's Trust School concerns will be initially reported to the DCPO).
 Understands legislations and leads on the processes for Looked After Children.